edgio-docs/edgio-docs/guides/applications/v7/security/dashboard.md

 ## Log Events {/*log-events*/}

 {{ PRODUCT }} provides log data for recent events within the {{ PORTAL }}.
-Use this log data to analyze specific requests that were flagged as violations of your security policy, exceeded your rate limit, or were classified as bot traffic.
+Use this log data to analyze specific requests that were flagged as violations of your security configuration.

 **To view recent event logs**
 1. Navigate to the **Dashboard** page.